nickykwn/Project-2/README.md

 ## User functionality
 As a guest
-* Bullet You can look up other users decks
+* You can look up other users decks
-* Bullet Card descriptions in the game can be found
+* Card descriptions in the game can be found

 As a registered use
-* Bullet Users can save their decks currently in use
+* Users can save their decks currently in use
-* Bullet You can build decks to see how much average mana cost the deck would be
+* You can build decks to see how much average mana cost the deck would be
-* Bullet Users can display their current trophy level and arena they are in
+* Users can display their current trophy level and arena they are in

 Wireframes: